rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 title:  Sugar in beer?
 Let´s {explore}!
 ---

-Let's dive into beer-data and build a beer-AI!
+Let's dive into beer-data and build an AI that explains sugar in beer!

 ### Setup